christi3k/oscon-2019-deploying-with-terraform/02-open-faas.md

 }
 ```

+We include the `depends_on` attribute to ensure that Terraform creates our tiller service account and role-binding before attempting to install this helm chart.

 At this point we should be able to `terraform plan` and `terraform apply` in order to deploy OpenFaaS.